diejuse/chroot_Maemo-leste_on_Android/README.md

 3. Go to settings > internet connections > connections.
 Check "Dummy network" is there.
 4. Select the "Dummy network" connection.
 Go to time (top left of the screen) > Internet connection > Dummy network.
 5- Now you can install apps using Hildon Application Manager.
+## Extra notes.
+1. It is possible there is errors about needed publick keys.
+In that case  we'll get all public keys (.asc files) from https://maedevu.maemo.org: wget -O - https://maedevu.maemo.org/testing-key.asc | apt-key add - wget -O - https://maedevu.maemo.org/testing-key-exp.asc | apt-key add - wget -O - https://maedevu.maemo.org/extras-key.asc | apt-key add -
+2. It is possible apt update freeze installing "gconf2".
+The reason is that XSDL Xserver is open.
+You must close the application and the update will continue.